 What is AMFI?

-The members of AMFI comprise 44 SEBI registered AMC or Asset Management Company.
+The members of AMFI comprise 44 SEBI-registered AMC or Asset Management Companies.

-Now as we know that it is fully safe to invest either in an Index Fund or in a Mutual Fund and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.
+Now, as we know, it is completely safe to invest either in an Index Fund or in a Mutual Fund, and the investor’s interest is protected, let us dive a bit deep into Index Fund vs Mutual Fund.

 What is an Index Fund?

 An Index Fund is a kind of Mutual Fund that tracks the benchmark Indices of the financial market of a country.

 In India, most of the Index Funds either track NSE’s Nifty 50 or BSE’s Sensex.
 But there are many Index Funds that track other Indices like the Nifty Next 50, Nifty 100, Nifty Midcap 150 or some thematic Index like the Bank Nifty.

 The portfolio of an Index is always made up of the same stocks or bonds that are present in the underlying Index.